Torsion-Audio/Scyclone/README.md

 **Signal flow**: <br />

-Scyclone offers an intuitive signal flow to seamlessly influence the model's synthesis with pre-processing effects:
+Scyclone offers an intuitive signal flow to seamlessly influence the model's synthesis using pre-processing effects:

 - Transient Controller: Shape the attack and sustain of the audio.
 - Low-/High-Cut Filter: Refine the frequency range of input audio for a more consistent sound